Edgars-Sinats/QuizHunterCompose/README.md

 =================================

 Question app what will help to learn new topic with answering on question and choosing/filtering already positive(mostly) answered questions.
-    //Next step implement theory for questions in case of explanation needed. [// 1] Plan of taking text block of theory and linking to questions with help of AI text recognition tool.
+    Next step implement theory for questions in case of explanation needed.
+Plan of taking text block of theory and linking to questions with help of AI text recognition tool.
 This code demonstrates the Android Architecture pattern MVVM and component like - ViewModel and StateFlow.

 Created database from .pdf of Hunter questions and implemented them with JSON objects with.addCallback() as in database builder .readFromFile() did`t work with .db or json.